soumya704/Sales-Dashboard-with-Excel---Data-Analyst-Project/README.md

-Getting Started:
+##Getting Started:
 1. Clone this repository to your local machine.
 2. Open the Excel file Sales_Dashboard.xlsx to explore the dashboard.
 3. Dive into the Data folder to access the raw dataset.

-Project Overview:
+##Project Overview:
 * Objective: To transform raw sales data into actionable insights.
 * Tools Used: Microsoft Excel
 * Skills Demonstrated: Data analysis, visualization, dashboard design.

-Connect with Me:
+##Connect with Me:
-Follow me on LinkedIn for more data analysis projects and insights:SOUMYA BHAGWANI
+Follow me on LinkedIn for more data analysis projects and insights:SOUMYA BHAGWANI[LinkedIn Profile](https://www.linkedin.com/in/soumya-bhagwani-550785227/)

-Tags:
+##Tags:
 #DataAnalysis #DataAnalyst #Excel #DataVisualization #BusinessIntelligence #SalesAnalytics

+--

 Explore the power of data analytics and unlock valuable insights with this Sales Dashboard project!
 Feel free to reach out for any questions or collaborations.
 Happy analyzing! 🚀